mak-kirkland/chronicler/HELP.md

 -   `type: separator`: Defines the rule as a horizontal separator.
 -   `above: 'field_name'`: Injects the separator immediately before `field_name`.

+> Tip: You can define multiple separators using an array, e.g `below: [field1, field2]`.

 ##### Adding Headers
 -   `type: header`: Defines the rule as a header.
 -   `text: 'Your Text'`: The text to display in the header.